mixpanel/docs/pages/docs/features/advanced.md

 Step 3a: Enterprise users: select ‘projects’, then select the specific project that you want to move the board to.
 Once you’ve selected a project, then list will populate with Boards you can place the current Board in if you wish.

 Step 3b: Non-enterprise users: hover over the "Move To" option, and the project menu will appear immediately.
-From there, you can choose “Move to your Boards” or another location and select your choice.
+From there, you can choose "Move to your Boards" or another location and select your choice.

 Step 3c: You can also use Move to use Boards from a demo project in your own.
 Get your free Mixpanel demo account [here](https://mixpanel.com/project/2195193/view/139237/app/boards?show-demo-dataset-modal=true#id=685944) to access the demo datasets.
 Once you're in, you can set up a new Board easily using a [template](/docs/boards/templates), or you can build a report from scratch.
 If you like what you see and want to use the analysis in your own project, you can click the button that says "Use this Board."
 You'll then select the project to which you want to move the board.

-Step 4: If there are events and properties used in the old project but not the new project, the affected reports will remain empty or say “no data” until new events and properties are selected.
+Step 4: If there are events and properties used in the old project but not the new project, the affected reports will remain empty or say "no data" until new events and properties are selected.

-When a report can’t populate, it will display one of two states: a faded out sample report or a “no data” status.
+When a report can’t populate, it will display one of two states: a faded out sample report or a "no data" status.

 - Charts that show "no data" occur when an event has been tracked in the last 30 days, but a filter or date range result in no data for the report.
 - For the sample report to appear, the report would have to be configured with an event that hasn't existed or at least hasn't been tracked in past 30 days.

 For example: a join membership club event happened 100 times yesterday, but 0 so far today.
-If you create a report for today, it will show “no data”.
+If you create a report for today, it will show "no data".
 But if this is day one of the program and it has never been tracked before, it will show a dummy sample report.
 From this empty state, you can set up your new reports like any other report.

 👉🏽 NOTE: If you would like a version of the Board to stay in the parent project, duplicate it and move the new duplicate Board.